Change Your Way of Seeing

 Students visit significant sites in London, England, and its environs, looking at both historical and contemporary installations.
 Emphasis is on historical and stylistic analysis.

 Vienna and Prague: Mittel Europa to Modernism

-Shanghai, X’an & Bejing: A Tour of Chinese Art & Design
+Shanghai, Xi’an & Beijing: A Tour of Chinese Art & Design

-Students visit the iconic sites of Paris, from the Gargoyles of Notre-Dame and to the treasures of the Louvre Museum.
+Students visit the iconic sites of Paris, from the gargoyles of Notre-Dame to the treasures of the Louvre Museum.
 In addition, students come to know a more intimate side of the city by visiting private homes, gardens, and museums off the beaten path.
-The group will glean insider’s knowledge of the French design scene through meetings with French interior design professionals.
+The group will glean insider’s knowledge of the French design scene through meetings with local interior design professionals.